 We all want to live in quiet, safe communities without any antisocial behaviour.
-We do not tolerate anti-social behaviour and work closely with Police Scotland to deal with any issues.
+We do not tolerate anti-social behaviour and work closely with the police and fire services to deal with any issues.
 Remember, if you or anyone visiting your home acts in an unacceptable way, you could lose your home.

-Our Community Improvement Partnership (CIP), brings together a special team of police officers and Wheatley's specialist Antisocial Behaviour Intervention and Prevention Officers to deal with crime and serious or persistent antisocial behaviour in Wheatley Homes South areas.
+Our Community Improvement Partnership (CIP), brings together a special team of police officers and a senior fire officer to deal with crimes and fire risks in Barony areas of the city.
+The CIP is on top of the day-to-day police and fire officers already working in your communities.